 FMF supported Just for Kids Law from 2014 to 2016

 Remai Modern Art Gallery of Saskatchewan

 FMF donated 23 ceramic works by Picasso to the Remai Modern in Saskatoon, Saskatchewan in September 2014.
 The Remai Modern is a new gallery on Saskatoonʼs River Landing which opened in 2017.
 Fred grew up in Eston, Saskatchewan, and these Picasso works will serve as a bridge between the gallery’s highly important Picasso linocut collection, which Frederick Mulder Limited sold to the Remai in 2013, and the tradition of Saskatchewan art ceramics.
 The ceramics will be exhibited in a gallery dedicated to Picasso and works of international modernity at the Remai Modern.

 For many years Fred has supported the work of his dear friend, Sister Annie, one of the nuns from Samaj Seva Niketan, a charity based in Mumbai which works with people who live in the city’s slums.
 He met Sister Annie in 1988 on a trip organised by Oxfam and has supported her ever since.
 Fred’s daughter, Hannah had the opportunity to travel to Mumbai and work with her at Samaj Seva Niketan in autumn 2004.

-FMF and its predecessor, Prairie Trust have supported Samaj Seva Niketan since 1988.
+FMF and its predecessor, Prairie Trust have supported Samaj Seva Niketan from 1988 to 2020.